SilverStar18/amfoss-tasks/README.md

 # **Amfoss-Tasks**

 Hi!
-I'm Pratyushaa Nayak pursuing BTECH in MEE at Amrita Vishwa Vidyapeetham at Amritapuri campus, and this is my **amsoss-tasks** repository where you can find the tasks i have finished or am working on.
+I'm Pratyushaa Nayak pursuing BTECH in MEE at Amrita Vishwa Vidyapeetham at Amritapuri campus, and this is my **amfoss-tasks** repository where you can find the tasks I have finished or am working on.
 It's been one of the most exciting 1 month I can remember where I got to learn so much new stuff.
 I am very grateful to *Amfoss* and my seniors for their constant support throught the process.